bethelju/BLASTSearch/README.md

 The link is here: https://calm-caverns-14471.herokuapp.com/

 ## I can't find my search!
-While your search is processing, it may be down the page a litle bit.
-You can referesh the page to update the status of the search.
+While your search is processing, it may be down the page a little bit.
+You can refresh the page to update the status of the search.

 ## What is a BLAST Search?
 The National Institute of Biotechnology information hosts an API that allows you to submit an amino acid sequence and it will return the protein